MRDRC offers funding for summer workshops

 - rules for following sample members into new households, and weighting.

 Classroom demonstrations using PSID data extracts will illustrate key concepts.
-In afternoon lab sessions, participants will develop their own analytic data files under the guidance of project staff.
+In lab sessions, participants will develop their own analytic data files under the guidance of project staff.